panaversity/learn-kubernetes/README.md

 ## Quarter 4: Cloud Native Microservices Deployment and Distributed System Design

-Master Kubernetes and Terraform to deploy your AI APIs and microservices in the cloud.
+Master Kubernetes, Terraform, and GitHub Actions to deploy your AI APIs and microservices in the cloud.
 We will cover distributed system design involving creating systems that are distributed across multiple nodes, focusing on scalability, fault tolerance, consistency, availability, and partition tolerance.